 Bamboo dish brushes fit perfectly in your hand and make easy work of washing up.
 Just be mindful that some of the brushes have variants of plastic either in the bristles or the body of the brush.
 These should last you a considerable amount of time and the plastic tend to be a lot less than a traditional sponge.
 The Full Circle version shown below contains an amount of recycled plastic, the Bürstenhaus Redecker Large Dish Brush is plastic-free.

-Walnut Shell and Coconut Ccouring Pads
+Sisal and Coconut Scouring Pads

 Walnut shells and coconut fibre are both naturally abrasive and make a pretty decent scouring pad.
 It lasts long and is 100% biodegradable.
 A win-win for you and the environment!

-The list above should give you a good base to work from when you buy your next dish sponge, scourer or brush.
+The list above should give you a good base to work from when you buy your next eco friendly dish sponge, scourer or brush.
 Unfortunately, you’ll still need to do the dishes, there’s no getting around that but hopefully, I’ve saved you a little bit of research time with the options above.

 Feel free to suggest any favourites in the comments below.